am-poc/custom-node-vue-generator/README.md

 [![Express Logo](https://i.cloudup.com/zfY6lL7eFa-3000x3000.png)](http://expressjs.com/)

-CTED Express application generator.
+Custom Express application generator.

-This repo belongs to the CTED Custom Express App Generator.
+This repo belongs to the Custom Express App Generator.
 This custom generator creates a template project with two parts:
 1. Server: an express/node backend app
 2. Client: a vue-cli frontend app (to be initialized using ```vue init```)